Azure/solution-center/README.md

-# Welcome to the Azure Cloud Hub GitHub! :wave:
+# Welcome to the Azure Compute Hub GitHub! :wave:

 ## Overview

-This repository is the central repository for the metadata defined within the [Azure Cloud Hub]() in the Azure Portal.
+This repository is the central repository for the metadata defined within the [Azure Compute Hub]() in the Azure Portal.

 ## How to submit a scenario

-The Azure Cloud Hub allows you to deploy and manage Azure and open-source services and software all in a single location.
+The Azure Compute Hub allows you to deploy and manage Azure and open-source services and software all in a single location.
 Some examples could be hosting websites or using inexpensive virtual machines for machine learning.
-Azure Cloud Hub uses the concept of a "scenario" to help customers understand and configure services and software with ease.
+Azure Compute Hub uses the concept of a "scenario" to help customers understand and configure services and software with ease.

 A scenario includes: